danielwegener/logback-kafka-appender/README.md

 This is ideal for applications within immutable containers without a writable filesystem.

 ## Logback incompatibility Warning

-Due to a bug in logback-core ([LOGBACK-1158](http://jira.qos.ch/browse/LOGBACK-1158)), __logback-kafka-appender does not work with logback 1.1.7__.
-This bug will be fixed in the upcoming logback 1.1.8.
-Until 1.1.8 is released, we recommend to use logback 1.1.6.
+__Due to a breaking change in the Logback Encoder API you need to use at least logback version 1.2.__

 ## Full configuration example